Known Limitations

 Jira Email This Issue

-The app Jira Email This Issue (also known as: JETI) significantly extends Jira’s mail functionality.
+The app Jira Email This Issue extends (and replaces) Jira’s mail functionality.

 S/Notify Email Encryption works seemlessly with the Classic Mail Handler in Jira Email This Issue